Chocolate Chip Banana Bread Bars

 - 3 tsp ground cinnamon

-- In your food processor pulse the walnuts, breaking them down in medium-sized chunks and place in a large bowl.
+- In the food processor pulse the walnuts, breaking them down in medium-sized chunks and place in a large bowl.

 - Pulse 4 cups of apples in your food processor and transfer to the bowl with the walnuts.